AEW WrestleDream lineup: The card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 -“The Young Bucks” Matt Jackson and Nick Jackson vs. Austin Gunn and Colten Gunn vs. Rey Fenix and Penta El Zero Miedo vs. “Best Friends” Trent Beretta and Chuck Taylor in a four-way for shot at the AEW Tag Team Titles at any time

-Powell’s POV: Vincent and Dutch won four-way tag team match on Rampage will earn the ROH Tag Title shot.
-We should find out tonight on Dynamite whether Cole will be able to work the tag match after suffering an injury from jumping off the entrance ramp last week.
-I will have live coverage of AEW WrestleDream along with a same night audio review for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Cole’s character suffered an ankle injury and has been pulled from the ROH Tag Team Title match.
+Vincent and Dutch won a four-way on Rampage to earn the ROH Tag Title shot.
+Join me for my live review of AEW WrestleDream on Sunday night as the show airs on pay-per-view beginning with either pre-show matches or with the start of the main card at 7CT/8ET.
+A same night audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment